IntroCSCI/colorvisionproject-eschoenfield/README.md

 To run the program, give the following commands:
 Enter a number between 2 and 8 for the amount of colors wanted.
-Choose the colors you'd like from the list.
+Choose the colors you'd like from the list of remaining colors.
 Then enter the file name and file type to save the palette to.
 ```
 g++ --std=c++11 *.cpp -o cvp